ABOUT ANNINA ROESCHEISEN

 Roescheisen approaches art as a tool to break down the barriers of elitist thinking and enhance connectivity.
 Art becomes a universal language, used by the artist in order to disrupt the silence and to bring our innermost feelings to the surface.
 Roescheisen uses art to promote expressive freedom.

-Her quest for social change becomes more and more important through her artistic career.
-Roescheisen has contributed both through her art and in person interactions to many philanthropic and social projects including autism among children, women’s rights, homelessness, suicide, and, recently, on the topic of peace.
+Her quest for social change has become more and more important through her artistic career.
+Roescheisen has contributed both through art and in person to many philanthropic and social projects including autism among children, women’s rights, homelessness, suicide, and, recently, on the topic of peace.
 Since the end of 2016, Roescheisen is working on her ongoing project entitled: “#WhatBringsPeace”, an interactive and all-inclusive art project, addressing the panhuman quest of individual and global peace.

 In the context of Roescheisen’s social and philanthropic engagements she collaborates with institutions worldwide such as the United Nations Foundation and the BWM Foundation.
-She was invited to multiple public talks including the World Economic Forum (Davos), Global Table (Bogota & Berlin), and Summit of Peace (Bogotá), to speak and share the impact and importance of art from an interdisciplinary approach.
+She was invited to numerous public talks including the World Economic Forum (Davos), Global Table (Bogota & Berlin), and Summit of Peace (Bogotá), to speak and share the impact and importance of art from an interdisciplinary approach.
 She believes art can be used to ensure and engage in collaborations with governments, institutions, NGOs, as well as locally with universities and individuals to promote an agenda of sustainability, social welfare, and human rights.

-“Art, is a non-verbal and universal, free language, that raises awareness and brings us back to our emotional truth.
-Where the simple word often seems stuck in the brain, the artistic visual language is piercing to the emotional body and therefore opens new interpretation, freedom and subsequently responsible thinking.”
+“Art, is a non-verbal and universal, free language, that raises awareness and brings us back to our emotional truths.
+Where the simple word often seems stuck in the brain, the artistic visual language is piercing on the emotional body and therefore opens a new interpretation, freedom and subsequently responsible thinking.”